200HR Circle Yoga Teacher Training

 - Cue healthy alignment based on an up-to-date understanding of anatomy

-- Teach men and women of all ages and body types
+- Teach adults of all ages and body types

 - Modify for common injuries and physical conditions